 For fire safety, you must have a fire separation between your second unit and the rest of the house.
 TA fire separation acts as a physical barrier to slow the spread of fire from one part of the house to another.
 The fire separation must be continuous and include protected openings, if necessary (such as fire dampers), to work properly.

 When adding a basement apartment, the Ontario Building Code requires a 30-minute fire separation between units, as well as between units and common areas.
 To achieve a 30-minute fire separation in the ceiling, we use a thick fiber- type insulation between the joists such as Safe n Sound, in addition to 5/8” drywall (regular drywall is ½” thick).
 Other fire separation requirements are solid wood or metal fireproof doors with a self-closing device.

-Age of your house
+Age of your house and Basement Apartment

 Building Code rules differ depending on the age of your house.
 If your house is more than five years old, it is classified as an existing house, and you have more flexibility under the Building Code when you make renovations.
 If your house is less than five years old, it is classified as a new building and under the Building Code it generally must meet new construction requirements.

 You are also required to have minimum ceiling heights in all the rooms of your basement apartment.
 Meeting the ceiling height requirements can sometimes be a challenge in an existing house.
 A basement apartment is permitted to have a ceiling height of 1.95 m (6’ 4¾”) over the entire required floor area, including the route inside the unit leading to the exit.